hovercats/kiss-somethingsomethingstatic/README.md

     - because git depends on libcurl.so
     - building git first, then curl, will however work.
   - for gcc, building binutils first, will break gcc.
-    - same applies as above; gcc first, -> binutils -> ...
+    - same applies as above; gcc first, -> binutils -> $deps

+Its also good to have prebuilt binaries backed up, aswell as a untared tarball available, to save your ass **when** you break your system.